 Turns out that in addition to the permanent collection, the ground floor is taken up by British Library’s Harry Potter: A History of Magic Exhibition.

-Once up on the hill, the park itself is an easy walk with wide paths, plenty of greenery and fountains.
-Altogether a lovely day out for a solo traveller or a family.
+Once up the hill, the park itself is an easy walk with wide paths, plenty of greenery and fountains.
+Altogether a lovely day out for a solo traveler or a family.

-With more time on my hands, I try to fit in some time in the country side.
-Nature reserves are usually a good combination of a smaller crowds and yet interesting things to see.
-Reserves in England are, as a rule, well maintained and have a good information signs.
+With more time on my hands, I try to fit in some time in the countryside.
+Nature reserves are usually a good combination of smaller crowds and yet interesting things to see.
+Reserves in England are, as a rule, well maintained and have good information signs.

 Leighton Moss with its wide range of wild birds confirms that you can occasionally allow humans close to nature and get some decent results.

 It’s a great place to walk around, learn about birds and enjoy some lovely views.
 When we were about to leave, a little robin came to say hello.
 It turns out they are every bit as friendly and charming as the stories tell.